robenkleene/audio-references/ableton-live/ableton-live-automation.md

     - Click on a point to delete a point
     - Drag a point to move it

-## Clips
+## Clip

+### Copy & Paste

 - Clip automation can be cut and pasted by dragging out a selection over the enveloped and `right-click > Copy Envelope` (or just `⌘C`) and then `⌘V` to paste on another clip.
+Only the breakpoints need to be selected, e.g., if there's only single `Device On` breakpoint at the beginning of a clip, then only the section of the single breakpoint needs to be copied.

 ### Troubleshooting